 It should go without saying that a great bookkeeper will treat your professional relationship and business information as sacred.
 After all, they’re privy to everything – in good times and bad.
 Make sure you trust your bookkeeper, that their firm is reputable, and that they have systems in place to protect your information.
 Your bookkeeper can’t help you get the most out of your accounts unless you feel comfortable enough to be completely honest with them.

 Training and accreditation are not mandatory in New Zealand, and many solo bookkeepers may not have a formal qualification.
 Members of our RightWay specialist bookkeeping team hold various bookkeeping qualifications and some are members of the Institute of Certified Bookkeepers of NZ.
 But hands-on experience is important too – not just in a bookkeeping role, but also in owning or running a business themselves.

 Each of our bookkeepers brings something different to the table, and is happy to share their knowledge to help our customers run their businesses effectively.
 And they love doing what you’re less keen on, so you don’t have to do it.
-Dianne Daly – one of our RightWay bookkeepers, loves creating calm and clarity for our customers.
-“I really enjoy helping people to sort their accounting chaos and making things simple for them to manage.
-I love being handed an unruly box of receipts and bits of paper and sorting through it all.
-I love the order that bookkeeping brings, everything in its place, balanced and tidy.”
+Find out more about our bookkeeping and payroll team here.

 A great bookkeeper ‘gets you’